Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 Node
 ~~~~

-A node needs to conserve the flow with :eq:`eq:flow_balance` and the energy with :eq:`eq:general_energy_balance` where no energy losses, production and consumption occurs.
+The node conserves the flow with :eq:`eq:flow_balance` and the energy with :eq:`eq:general_energy_balance`.

-To make the solution hydraulically feasible it is enforced that all heads connected to the node have to be equal:
+All heads connected to the node must be equal to ensure hydraulically feasible solution:

 .. math::
     :label: eq:node_head